Nahariya: State of Israel

+Israeli–Arab conflict

 Due to its geographic location, 9.6 km down the coast from Israel's border with Lebanon, Nahariya had been a frequent target of cross-border terrorist attacks by Palestinian militants, mortar attacks and Katyusha rocket fire during the 1970s.
 The most notable of those were the 1974 attack and the 1979 Nahariya attack.

 During the 2006 Lebanon War in July–August 2006, Nahariya sustained a barrage of several hundreds of Katyusha rockets launched by Hezbollah from southern Lebanon.
 As a result, the city suffered multiple civilian casualties and 5 fatalities.
 Significant damage was also inflicted on property and physical infrastructure.
 Nahariya's economy suffered a major blow, as two-thirds of the city's population had to evacuate, with the rest spending weeks in bomb shelters.

+During the Gaza war and the Israel–Lebanon border conflict during the war, there were many siren alerts throughout the city, due to bombardments and drone infiltrations, mainly from Hezbollah.

 Economy

 Nahariya is home to some of Israel's leading entrepreneurs: the Strauss, Soglowek and Wertheimer families.
 Successful private sector industrial enterprises founded in Nahariya are the Strauss dairy company, Soglowek meat processing company, and Iscar—the high-precision metalworks and tool-making giant, which was purchased by Berkshire Hathaway for US$5 billion.

 According to the CBS, as of 2000 there were 17,916 salaried workers in the city and 1,283 were self-employed.
 The mean monthly wage in 2000 for a salaried worker in the city was ILS 5,736, a real growth of 7.0% over the previous year.
 Salaried men have a mean monthly wage of ILS 7,353 (an increase of 7.6%) versus ILS 3,950 for women (increase of 2.5%).
 The mean income for the self-employed was 9,078.
 In the same year, there were 886 people who received unemployment benefits and 3,611 people living on fixed income (Social Security.)